sunainapati/sunainapati.github.io/_posts/2025-02-02-Cyclotomic-Polynomials.md

 <div class='remark'>
  This proof was in Professor Ramprasad's scribed notes.
 </div>

-\section{ On primes dividing Cyclotomic polynomials}
+#  On primes dividing Cyclotomic polynomials
 <div class='theorem'>
  Let $p\nmid n$ and $m|n$.
 Then $\Phi_n(x)$ and $x^m-1$ has no common root modulo $p$.
 </div>